-- 8. Letter of Recommendation.
-Provide the Letter of Recommendation form to two references of your choice (teachers, employers, colleagues, and/or healthcare professionals).
+- 1. Letter of Recommendation Provide the Letter of Recommendation form to two references of your choice (teachers, employers, colleagues, and/or healthcare professionals).
 References are encouraged to provide additional information regarding your strengths and character traits and why they believe you would be a good candidate for our graduate program.
-The Letter of Recommendation form must be completed in full, placed in a sealed envelope, signed across the flap, and mailed directly from the evaluator to the appropriate campus. - 9.
-Official transcripts of all college and/or university coursework.
-Academic transcripts must be sent directly from the institution to the attention of the admissions office at the Five Branches campus you are applying to.
+The Letter of Recommendation form must be completed in full, placed in a sealed envelope, signed across the flap, and mailed directly from the evaluator to the appropriate campus. - Official transcripts from all colleges and/or universities attended Academic transcripts must be sent directly from the institution to the attention of the admissions office at the Five Branches campus you are applying to.
 If you have taken Natural Science AP courses, make sure to contact the College Board at P.O.
-Box 6671 Princeton, NJ 08541-6671.
+Box 6671 Princeton, NJ 085416671.

-Please note: Education obtained abroad at an institution not accredited by the U.S. Department of
+Please note: Education obtained abroad at an institution not accredited by the U.S. Department of Education must go through a credential evaluation agency.
+For more information go to: International Applicants

-Education must go through a credential evaluation agency.
+Please note: Education obtained abroad at an institution not accredited by the U.S. Department of Education must go through a credential evaluation agency.
 For more information go to the International Applicants section of the catalog.